jlengstorf/lengstorf.com/content/blog/great-ideas.md

 author = "jason"
 type = "blog"

-title = "How to Having Great Ideas: Write Everything Down" seo_title = "How to Come Up With — And Remember — More Great Ideas" slug = "write-everything-down" description = "If you’re waiting for inspiration, you’re doing it wrong.
+title = "How to Have Great Ideas: Write Everything Down" seo_title = "How to Come Up With — And Remember — More Great Ideas" slug = "write-everything-down" description = "If you’re waiting for inspiration, you’re doing it wrong.
 Great ideas don’t happen overnight — you have to make sure you give them a chance to grow."